wacmkxiaoyi/Xenon-Multiprocessing-Engine/README.md

 Version 2.0

-A multiprocessing interface for python which I used to use it, I call it Xenon Engine because data transport in the code like **X**.
+A multiprocessing interface for python.

 You can download the package at **"Releases"** in your right hand.